Through the Eyes of Heathens

-Through The Eyes Of Heathens is Dozer's fourth album.
+Through The Eyes Of Heathens is the fourth studio album by the Swedish stoner rock band Dozer.
 It was recorded at the Seawolf Studios in Helsinki.
 The album was released on Small Stone Records with whom they had signed on to earlier that year.
-The album includes the track Until Man Exists No More which features guest vocals by Troy Sanders of Mastodon.
+The album includes the track "Until Man Exists No More" which features guest vocals by Troy Sanders of Mastodon.